-That's what we do.
-We walk whenever we can, because there's just so darn much to experience.
+That's what we do — we walk whenever we can, because there's just so darn much to experience.
 But, when we need to go farther across the city, or when we're in a hurry, we hop on a Metro train.
-There is so much to see in Paris, and you can walk between museums, monuments and attractions in a matter of minutes!
+There a lot to see in Paris, and you can walk between museums, monuments and attractions in a matter of minutes!
 For example, the footbridge from Musée d'Orsay gets you across the river and into the Tuileries Garden in less than five minutes.

 Metro tickets and passes can be used on the Metro, on city buses, on the trams that operate on the edges of the city, and on the RER (the deep underground commuter trains) within the central city.
-The great thing is, when you purchase a Paris city pass, you can ride the Metro (and buses, trams, RER) for free, with no limits, and also visit museums for free.
+We recommend that you buy a Paris Visite Metro Pass, which is included as part of the Paris Pass package.
+That package lets you ride the Metro (and buses, trams, RER) for free, with no limits, and also visit museums for free.

 Each bus stop posts the routes of the buses that stop there.
 Most of the bus stops have displays that show you when the next bus will arrive.
 The newer bus stops are pretty high-tech, with interactive maps, photo shows and more.

 In the daytime, buses usually run from five to seven minutes apart, so even if you miss one, another one will soon arrive.
-You can use your Metro ticket or pass on the bus, making it very convenient.
+Remember, you can use your Metro ticket or pass on the bus, making it very convenient.

 One of the greatest things you find at the RATP website (Régie Autonome des Transports Parisiens, the public transportation authority in Paris) is an interactive route map for the Metro, buses and RER.